 Inflate your tire to the appropriate pressure.
 You can find the recommended psi on the driver’s side door jamb.
 If the tire doesn’t want to inflate by itself: Press the tire back over the rim until the bead clears the edge.
 Work around the wheel while inflating the tire until the tire is properly seated.

-If you rotated the tires on the wheel by mistake or installed a heavier or lighter tire valve stem, you have to rebalance the tires.
+If you rotated the tires on the wheel by mistake, or installed a heavier or lighter tire valve stem, you need to rebalance the tires.